Kearinl/Warcraft-III-Reborn-1.28.5/README.md

 IP: s.happydayzgames.com

-Start the game using Warcraft 3 Reborn.exe in your Warcraft 3 Install folder only.
+##   Start the game using Warcraft 3 Reborn.exe in your Warcraft 3 Install folder only.

 Enter Battle.net, create your account, and begin playing.

 Once set up, please be respectful of other players and enjoy the experience.

+## News
 v0.0.1 | 05/30/2026

 *Warcraft III: Reborn is now live and available for testing.